-Today, Prime Minister Justin Trudeau spoke with the Prime Minister of Singapore, Lee Hsien Loong.
+Yesterday, Prime Minister Justin Trudeau spoke with the Prime Minister of Singapore, Lee Hsien Loong, to discuss shared priorities and current regional and global issues.

 - Canada and the Association of Southeast Asian Nations (ASEAN)